alanmitic/concalc/README.md

 # concalc
 Console Calculator for Node wirtten in TypeScript

-This is still under development
+This project is a Typescript + node learning exercise for myself.